Overpaying your mortgage?

 Overpay or invest?

 The benefit of repaying your loan faster with overpayments is the savings on interest.
-Overpaying a loan is then a form of investment that yields returns in the form of reduced interests paid to the bank.
+Overpaying a loan is then a form of investment that yields returns in the form of reduced interest paid to the bank.
 Alternatively to that, profit can be generated by investing in popular financial instruments, such as:

 • bank deposit - invest a fixed amount (e.g., 1000 PLN) for a set period (e.g., 12 months) with a financial institution (e.g., a bank).
 At the end of the term, the bank returns the principal plus interest (e.g., 5% annually).